daniel-wrench/snap-research-template/doc/workshop_guide.md

 Or, start from scratch.
 Nice thing about this is you can do it from GitHub and use a template, and then move in any files you might already have.
 We'll be doing this, to show you a good project structure.
 But later on if you want to version control your existing codes, we can go through that in more detail.
 1. Get repo and discuss good structure
-    1. Got to https://github.com/daniel-wrench/snap-research-template and check out my template.
+    1. Got to https://github.com/daniel-wrench/snap-research-template and check out my template. *Fork vs. clone*.
+Here something different: ignore git history
     2. Create a template from my repo, **giving your own name**.
     3. Clone this to your computer and cd to this directory from terminal.
     4. What do you notice about the structure?
 See README for details
+2. Follow instructions under *How to run this code*
+3. When you get to "set up virtual environment, after activating, install `pandas`, `requests`, `
 2. Run some scripts and think about comittting or not
     3. Have a look at 01_download_data.
     4. Run from terminal